aruba/nae-scripts/README.md

 	├── genericx86
 	├── README.md
 </pre>
+The repository structure is defined by grouping the NAE Script and their documentaiton files on directories representing the device platform and topics, as follows:

 Inside each folder, the user will find another folder that contains scripts and documentation that are published (or available to download):